Amfac: History

 In 1849, German immigrant Heinrich Hackfeld formed a dry goods store called Hackfeld's Dry Goods in Honolulu.
 Hackfeld later became the business agent for Kōloa Plantation on the island of Kauaʻi.
 Paul Isenberg became a partner in 1881.
 In 1898, the Hackfeld and Isenberg family interests in Hawaii were officially reorganized as H. Hackfeld & Co.

 During World War I, H. Hackfeld & Co. was seized by the U.S. government Alien Property Custodian.
 It was later sold to a consortium of Hawaii businessmen in 1918, who changed the name to "American Factors".
 In 1966, the name was further shortened to "Amfac".

 Henry Alexander Walker became president in 1933.
 The family estate in Nuʻuanu Valley, known as the H. Alexander Walker Residence, was developed into a showcase orchid garden.

 From 1968 to 1972, under president Henry Alexander Walker Jr., Amfac acquired 42 companies.
 These included the Fred Harvey Company, which had grown to fame operating Harvey House restaurants along railroad lines starting in 1876.
+Expanding its holdings on Kaua'i, in 1975 Amfac acquired the Kekaha Sugar Company.

-Gulf+Western Industries owned a 25% stake in the company, which was sold in the 1980s.
+Gulf+Western Industries owned a 25% stake in the company, which was sold in 1983.